Capital Calls: End of a flack era at Goldman Sachs

 ------------------------------------------------

 Siewert joined Goldman in 2012 at a low point for the firm, with its stock languishing and its role in the financial crisis under scrutiny.
-Breakingviews had recently published “Losing Luster here”, a 68-page compilation covering then-Chief Executive Lloyd Blankfein’s tenure, helping pave the way for Siewert’s arrival.
-Notwithstanding a few hiccups, including the Malaysian 1MDB scandal, Goldman regained its mojo.
+Breakingviews had recently published “Losing Luster”, a 68-page compilation covering then-Chief Executive Lloyd Blankfein’s tenure, helping pave the way for Siewert’s arrival.
+Notwithstanding a few hiccups, including the Malaysian 1MDB scandal , Goldman regained its mojo.
 The firm's stock has more than doubled since he arrived, putting it in the middle of the Wall Street pack.
 His successor has big shoes to fill.
 (By Rob Cox)

 Earlier in Capital Calls: